karel-brinda/Phylign/readme.md

 ### Query files

 Try to keep the number of query files low or their name short.
-If you have tens or hundreds or more query files, concatenate them all into one before running `mof-search.
+If you have tens or hundreds or more query files, concatenate them all into one before running `mof-search`.

 ### Query headers